 1. Hundreds of Hummingbird Species Exist

 More than 300 hummingbird species call the Americas home, and they travel several thousand miles yearly.
-No hummingbirds exist on the continents of Africa, Europe, Asia, Australia and Antarctica.
+But no hummingbirds exist on the continents of Africa, Europe, Asia, Australia and Antarctica.

 2. Hummingbirds Have Tiny Eggs